PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 19:13:35
+Last updated: 2024-04-07 19:15:57
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: Marshall: "Baby, you're like 20 slutty chicks all rolled into one."Lily: "Sweet-talk is not gonna change my mind!" - Lily Aldrin